Active Duty Military, Veterans, and Military Dependents

 - Current military orders.

 - Individual DD 214, the proof of service of the person from whom the entitlement arose.
-This person must have been separated from service within three years of initial enrollment, and must have served at least 90 days active duty.

 - Proof of Residency in Virginia.
 The residency requirement could be satisfied via off-campus housing within Virginia, on-campus housing, temporary housing, rental or ownership housing, or documented confirmation of a non-contract residence with another individual.